 How do I know if my project was affected?

 Your project is affected if any of the following apply:

 - You started your Procore project when the Invoicing tool was named the Draw Requests tool and created variations that corresponded to your subcontractor progress claims.

 Your project is not affected if any of the following apply:

 - You started your Procore project when the Invoicing tool was named the Draw Requests tool, but you did not have any variations that corresponded to your subcontractor progress claims prior to switching to the Commitment progress claims tool and then the Invoicing tool.

 - Your project started with the Commitment Progress Claims or Progress Claims tool.

 What should I do?

-It is recommended that you create an additional budget view (see Set up a New Budget View) and remove the 'Job to Date Costs' and 'Progress Claims' columns.
+It is recommended that you create an additional budget view (see Set up a New Budget View) and remove the 'Job to Date Costs' and 'Invoices' columns.
 Then assign the new view to the affected projects.
-Because the following features do not report progress claim values by cost code, you can continue to use the Commitment tool's Summary tab, custom report features and 'Progress Claims to Date' report.
+Because the following features do not report progress claim values by cost code, you can continue to use the Commitment tool's Summary tab, custom report features and 'Invoices to Date' report.